Vienna, Virginia, United States of America: What to pack, what to wear, and when to go [2024]

 August

-August in this region is pretty consistently hot.
+August in Vienna is extremely warm.
 Temperatures average in the low 80s F (high 20s C) during the day.

 What to wear/what to pack: